g-sferr/K-Means_ClusteringAlgorithm/README.md

 ## Quick Start

-#### Login as hadoop user and go out of the root folder with "cd" command line after execute below command
+#### Login as hadoop user and go out of the root folder with "cd" command after execute following command line

 ```shell
 sudo su -- hadoop